AterAnimAvis/Guinevere/README.md

 - dotenv                    (Global configuration file)

 These are provided by default with the package.json.

+Run `pipenv install` to install the python dependencies

 Optionally, make a .env file in the project root with the following keys:
 * GWEN_ENV=[testing/debug/release]